mikerr/biped/README.md

 biped
 =====

-Raspberry Pi biped walker using python
+Raspberry Pi biped walker using python / C

 6 Servos

+3 degreees of freedom in each leg

 Hip,Knee,ankle